 The nurse will give you info about taking care of yourself once you get home.
 Plan to rest at home for the rest of the day and return to work or school 1 or 2 days later.

-Your tissue samples will be sent to the lab for tests, and your doctor will let you know when you can expect results.
+If needed, your doc will send tissue samples to the lab for tests and let you know when you can expect results.

 You can take ibuprofen or acetaminophen if you have discomfort, but avoid aspirin because it can increase bleeding.

-Avoid tampons, menstrual cups, and sexual intercourse (and anything else that goes inside your vagina) for the next 4 weeks.
-Also steer clear of strenuous activity for a week after your LEEP.
+Avoid tampons, menstrual cups, and sexual intercourse (and anything else that goes inside your vagina) for the next 2 weeks.
+Also, steer clear of strenuous activity for a week after your LEEP.

-Make an appointment to follow up with your doctor 4 weeks after your procedure.
+Make an appointment to follow up with your doctor 2 to 4 weeks after your procedure.
 An exam should show how well you’re healing and whether it’s safe to resume all normal activities.

 It’s important to get in touch with your doctor’s office if you have any of these complications during recovery: